Grilling

 When I was little, my parents often grilled at our home overlooking the Lago Maggiore.
 There's a picture of us all, standing around the squat cement grill under my bedroom window, and every time I look at it I remember the anticipation of the first bite and the feasts that we enjoyed together.

-My latest cookbook The Italian Grill is my way of sharing some of these happy memories, and some of my favorite grilling recipes, with you.
+My second cookbook The Italian Grill is my way of sharing some of these happy memories, and some of my favorite grilling recipes, with you.

 Step-By-Step Recipe